derekenos/gritty-viddy/README.md

 3. Add your filter's default params to [constants.FILTER_NAME_PARAM_DEFAULT_MAP](https://github.com/derekenos/gritty-viddy/blob/master/lib/constants.js#L92)

 4. Add your filter function's positional `params` argument info to [constants.FILTER_NAME_PARAM_KEY_ARR_POS_MAP](https://github.com/derekenos/gritty-viddy/blob/master/lib/constants.js#L113).
 Within the application, the filter params are represented using an object with human-friendly keys and values, but when it comes time to actually invoke the filter function, for compatibility with `gpu.js`, this params object needs to be converted to an array of numbers and `FILTER_NAME_PARAM_KEY_ARR_POS_MAP` is where you specify the position in the final array for each param.

+Note that if your filter function needs to access the original `ImageData` array (passed to the filter function as `data`), for example to read pixels other than its own to implement something like `Horizontal Mirror`, you need to:

+- Define your non-GPU filter function in `filters.js`
+- Add your filter to the [filters.FRAME_BUFFER_FILTERS](https://github.com/derekenos/gritty-viddy/blob/master/lib/filters.js#L250) array
+- Define your GPU filter function in `gpuFilters.js` that includes all of the filter logic / does not invoke `FILTERS.<yourNonGPUFunction>`

+Here are some examples of filters that are implemented in this way:

+- Flip Horizontal
+- Horizontal Mirror
+- Vertical Mirror
+- Blur
+- Pan / Zoom